Ann B. Davis: Early life

-Davis was born in Schenectady, New York, the daughter of Marguerite (née Stott) and Cassius Miles Davis.
-She had an identical twin, Harriet, and an older sister and brother, Elizabeth (1917-1974) and Evans (1921-2005).
+Davis was born in Schenectady, New York, to Marguerite (née Stott) and Cassius Miles Davis.
+She had an identical twin, Harriet, and an older sister and brother, Elizabeth (1917–1974) and Evans (1921–2005).
 When she was three, she and her family moved to Erie in northwestern Pennsylvania.
 She graduated from Strong Vincent High School and later from the University of Michigan in Ann Arbor.
-She originally enrolled as a pre-medical major; however, she changed her mind and went into drama after seeing her older brother's performance of Oklahoma!
+She originally enrolled as a pre-medical major, but she changed her mind and went into drama after seeing her brother's performance of Oklahoma!
 Davis graduated in 1948 with a degree in drama and speech.

 Career

 In the 1953–1954 season, Davis appeared as a musical judge on ABC's Jukebox Jury.

 Davis's first television success was as Charmaine "Schultzy" Schultz in The Bob Cummings Show, 1955–1959.
 She auditioned for the role because her friend's boyfriend was a casting director and recommended her for the part.
 She won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series twice out of four nominations for this role.

 She appeared on January 23, 1958, as a guest star on The Ford Show, Starring Tennessee Ernie Ford.
 On February 9, 1960, Davis received a star on the Hollywood Walk of Fame.
 In this period, Davis also focused on theater.
-As early as 1958 she appeared in a national touring company of the Thornton Wilder play The Matchmaker, costarring her Bob Cummings Show castmate, Lyle Talbot, who played Bob's Air Force buddy, and in about 1960 she replaced Carol Burnett in the starring role of Princess Winnifred in the Broadway production of the musical Once Upon a Mattress.
+As early as 1958 she appeared in a national touring company of the Thornton Wilder play The Matchmaker, costarring her Bob Cummings Show castmate, Lyle Talbot, who played Bob's Air Force buddy, and on June 27, 1960 she replaced Carol Burnett in the starring role of Princess Winnifred in the Broadway production of the musical Once Upon a Mattress.
+Davis only played the role for a week before the show closed on July 2.

+In May 1964, she appeared in the stage production of Bus Stop at the Yonkers Playhouse.
+Jayne Mansfield played the lead character "Cherie", while Davis played the character of "Grace", owner of the diner.
+The play had a three week engagement that ended on June 14.

 In the 1965–1966 television season, Davis appeared as Miss Wilson, a physical education teacher at a private girls' academy in John Forsythe's single-season NBC sitcom, The John Forsythe Show.